DoD-Platform-One/elasticsearch-kibana/docs/DEVELOPMENT_MAINTENANCE.md

 - Login to Kibana without SSO, using the password in the `logging-ek-es-elastic-user` secret and username `elastic`
 - Navigate to https://kibana.bigbang.dev/app/management/security/role_mappings and add a role mapping for SSO logins (name: sso, roles: superuser, mapping rules: username=*)
 - Logout and attempt to perform an SSO login with your login.dso.mil credentials
-- Navigate to https://kibana.bigbang.dev/app/management/kibana/indexPatterns and add an index pattern for `logstash-*`
+- Navigate to https://kibana.bigbang.dev/app/management/kibana/indexPatterns and add any index pattern to test (ex: `logstash-*`)
 - Navigate to `Analytics` -> `Discover` and validate that pod logs are appearing in the `logstash` index pattern

 When in doubt with any testing or upgrade steps ask one of the CODEOWNERS for assistance.